-What is meant by the ethics of digital intelligence?
+What is meant by the ethics of artificial intelligence?

 In a nutshell, it’s ethics applied to artificial intelligence systems and, more broadly, digital systems.
 It’s about questioning whether these systems and their uses are good or bad, just or unjust, virtuous or vicious, and so on.
 It’s making a moral assessment of a robot or an application: for example, if system X is rolled out, will it generate or reproduce discrimination?
 Will it improve people’s lives, or be detrimental to them?